Katlegoee/IMAD5112-PRACTICUM/README.md

 Iv.
 The next button that takes the user to the main page

-v.The exit page when the ser wants to exit the page
+v.The exit page when the user wants to exit the page

 # Second page